Research themes

 Ethics

-The College of Pharmacy is committed to following all ethics requirements and protocols as set out by the Office of Research Ethics and Compliance.
+The College follows all ethical guidelines and protocols set by the Office of Research Ethics and Compliance.

 Safety training for research personnel